 Options for a PVC Roofing Installation

 A PVC roof material can be either adhered to the surface or mechanically fastened, But regardless of the installation method, it will create a seal on the underside of the membrane.
-The plates are specially treated and are placed in grid pattern on the roof deck.
+The plates are specially treated and are placed in a grid pattern on the roof deck.
 A denser pattern may be used for buildings that require more wind resistance, and a special welding technique is used to electromagnetically seal each plate.
 This makes PVC a good option for any re-roofing job.

 The Coastal Bend’s Choice for a PVC Roofing Installation!

-If you’re thinking about installing a PVC roof and are looking for the best commercial roofers in Corpus Christi, Bayfront Roofing has a team of experts who can help you.
+If you’re thinking about installing a PVC roof and are looking for the best commercial roofers in Corpus Christi, Bayfront Roofing and Construction has a team of experts who can help you.
 Our staff has the knowledge and experience to handle any type of roofing job, and we guarantee that you’ll be satisfied with our work.
 If you want to find the best roofing solution for your commercial property, get in touch with us today!